+\[

-earmarking key settlements for focused growth (see Chapter 3 - Core Strategy);
+\textstyle \text{ earmarking key settlements for focused growth (see Chapter 3 - Core Strategy);}

+\]

-ensuring that towns and villages remain attractive to investors by offering a good quality of life to those who live and work in them (see Chapter 6 - Community facilities and Chapter 12 - Town and village design)
+earmarking key settlements for focused growth (see Chapter 3 - Core Strategy); ensuring that towns and villages remain attractive to investors by offering a good quality of life to those who live and work in them (see Chapter 6 - Community facilities and Chapter 12 - Town and village design)

-- providing or supporting the provision of essential infrastructure, including high-speed telecommunications (see Chapters 8, 9, 10 and 11); - ☐ reserving sufficient land in suitable locations for industry and enterprise uses (see Mini-Plans in Volume 2 and adopted local area plans); - □ supporting the provision of clean energy from reliable sources (see Chapter 11);

-securing high standards of landscape and environmental protection (see Chapters 7 - Heritage and 10 - Environmental quality);

-The economic development policies outlined in the following subsections need to be paralleled by initiatives in education, training and enterprise support.
-The Local Economic and Community Plan (LECP) complements the CDP policies through its goals, objectives and actions which focus on the non-spatial elements of economic development, such as:

-- promoting and facilitating appropriate educational/training measures to ensure a suitably skilled local workforce - encouraging research and development linkages between industry/business and local third-level institutions - ☐ forging mutually-beneficial linkages and partnerships e.g. with regional and cross-border bodies
+Sligo County Development Plan 2017-2023 Consolidated Draft + Adopted Amendments - August 2017 Volume 1, Chapter 4 - Economic development telecommunications (see Chapters 8, 9, 10 and 11); reserving sufficient land in suitable locations for industry and enterprise uses (see Mini-Plans in Volume 2 and adopted local area plans); ☐ supporting the provision of clean energy from reliable sources (see Chapter 11); securing high standards of landscape and environmental protection (see Chapters 7 - Heritage and 10 - Environmental quality); e The economic development policies outlined in the following subsections need to be paralleled by initiatives in education, training and enterprise support.
+The Local Economic and Community Plan (LECP) complements the CDP policies through its goals, objectives and actions which focus on the non-spatial elements of economic development, such as: promoting and facilitating appropriate educational/training measures to ensure a suitably skill local workforce led encouraging research and development linkages between industry/business and local third-levinstitutions vel ☐ forging mutually-beneficial linkages and partnerships - e.g. with regional and cross-border bodies